timj-wood/wildcat_models/README.md

 Fitting two-population demographic models to a joint site frequency spectrum with [dadi](https://dadi.readthedocs.io) 2.4.4, and comparing them with CLAIC.

-Summer research internship, University of Bristol, supervised by Mark Beaumont.
+Summer research internship, University of Bristol, supervised by Mark Beaumont, Dennis Prangle, and Grace Yan
-Model definitions (`wildcat_models.py`) and the CLAIC implementation (`claic.py`) are Dennis Prangle's.

 ## Data